 In June 2016 Steve was a Department of Public Prosecutions witness in the Supreme Court jury trial of former NSW Fisheries Minister Eddie Obeid.
 This trial related to the process of preparing a commercial lease policy for approval by the NSW Cabinet in 2007.
 Obeid was found guilty by the jury of misconduct in public office.
 At the time of Obeid’s offence Steve was employed as the Deputy Chief Executive of the Maritime Authority.
 The Supreme Court heard that Obeid had lobbied (Steve) “under the cloak of acting for arm’s length constituents when in fact he was acting in his own private interests”.
 Mr Dunn was not accused of any wrongdoing.
 The Department of Public Prosecutions ignored statements and claims made in 2014 by the NSW Independent Commission Against Corruption (ICAC) who had wrongly claimed an involvement by Mr Dunn.
-The ICAC’s conduct was corrupt.
-No direct evidence was provided and their claims were in contradiction of all hearing testimony, and Mr Dunn’s evidence was unanimously accepted by the trial jury.
+The ICAC’s conduct was by their own definition corrupt.
+No direct evidence was ever provided, their claims were in contradiction of all hearing testimony, and Mr Dunn’s evidence was unanimously accepted by the trial jury.
 The ICAC’s report contains direct lies, and is extensively incorrect.
 An ICAC investigator lied during an investigation interview.
-In responding to a formal complaint by Mr Dunn the Inspector of ICAC has advised that all reference to the investigation had been removed from the ICAC website.
+In responding to a formal complaint by Mr Dunn the Inspector of ICAC advised that all reference to the investigation had been removed from the ICAC website.
 As a body with similar powers to a Royal Commission there is no appeal mechanism to have a wrongful finding overturned.